 Today, we are going to bend your mind a bit by explaining to you many of the things you might be believe as biologic truths published in biochemistry books today are in fact truths, when certain environmental truths are held within a constant range.
-Yet they change tremendously when certain factors are altered.
+Yet, they change tremendously when certain factors are altered.
 Often the biophysical changes do not even have to affect the thermal coefficients of the biochemistry in the hypothalamus.
 Just the perception of the environmental change from the brain is enough to alter the chemistry as is the enzyme and proteins existed on the top of Mount Everest or on the ocean floor in the coldest environments on earth.
 When biochemistry was observed in living cells and described, the scientists rarely considered these effects on our biochemistry and how it may alter the cellular terroir.
 Our hypothalamus rewires too many stimuli, and it appears that temperature is a major factor in the rewiring protocol of our brain.
 Evolution has clearly needed to use this in the past for some reason.
-Our job as enquiring primal bio-hackers, is to figure out why and how this might have happened.
+Our job as inquiring bio-hackers, is to figure out why and how this might have happened.

-When it dawned on us that the brain could rewire and it was proven in humans to occur, we had no biochemistry to tell us how it all worked.
+When it dawned on us that the brain could rewire on its own and it was proven in humans , we had no biochemistry to tell us how it all worked.
 In fact, we still do not.
 Here is where some very smart biochemistists and physicists began to collaborate together and share ideas of how biology may be impacted by quantum mechanics to explain “queer reactions” in biologic systems where modern biochemistry theory just stops.
 The organisms that sparked these theoretical experiments were extremophile organisms that live deep in the sea in the coldest darkest environments possible, and thermophiles that also live near boiling vents or deep in cenotes in scalding hot sulfuric acid.
-How can life exist in these wildly diverse environments is no longer just a biologic question, it is a question for physics too these days.
+How can life exist in these wildly diverse environments is no longer just a biologic question, it is a question for biophysics these days.
 It has brought many bio-astrophysicist to the same table to solve the mystery.
 Today, most of these bio-astrophysicists think that the best chance for extraterrestrial life may lie on the moon of Titan.
-Titan is a moon of Saturn and is a giant frozen ocean that has volcanic jet streams erupting from its surface in radiant displays of light that have been seen by the Hubble telescope and by the Cassini spacecraft (http://saturn.jpl.nasa.gov/index.cfm).
-These enigmas may be solved when we first relook at how the human brain rewires to environmental pressures that climatic change brings to bear upon it.
+Titan is a moon of Saturn and is a giant frozen ocean that has volcanic jet streams erupting from its surface in radiant displays of light that have been seen by the Hubble telescope and by the Cassini spacecraft.
+These enigmas maybe solved when we first relook at how the human brain rewires to environmental pressures that climatic change brings to bear upon it.
 Neuroscience has taught us over the last 25 years the neuroplasticity in the nervous system is ubiquitous.
 Explaining the functioning of the human brain comes in to play because it remains the one human organ whose function continually stumps modern science but readily adapts its own biochemistry.
 What are the links that here that we might consider important?

 How might we experiments reconcile these issues?